 "A private fostering arrangement is one that is made privately (that is to say without the involvement of a Local Authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
 Private foster carers may be from the extended family such as a cousin or great aunt.
 However a person who is a relative under the Children Act 1989, i.e., a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage) or step-parent will not be a private foster carer.
 A private foster carer may be a friend of the family, the parent of a friend of the child, or someone previously unknown to the child's family who is willing to privately foster a child."

-12.11 Looked After Children (LAC) -
+12.16 Looked After Children (LAC)

 Our school has a Designated Teacher for pupils who are LAC.
 The Designated Teacher attends LAC Reviews, PEP meetings and liaises with the child's Social Worker and Independent Reviewing Officer (IRO) and with the Local Authority Virtual School Headteacher, who is responsible for the progress of children looked after.
+A previously looked after child remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.